The term influencer comes with some cultural baggage—which is likely why many in the B2B space use “thought leader” instead.

 B2B can use this type of arrangement as well.
 You might co-author a report with an influencer or company with a complementary solution or unique insights your audience will find valuable.
 Or, you might try running a webinar, hosting a podcast, or developing e-learning courses.

 4. Find Out Who Has Sway In Your Industry

 These last few steps were about identifying your audience and what you want to accomplish.
 Your next move is tracking down the right people for the job.

 You can find influencers using several approaches, including:

 - A quick Google search—Enter keywords related to your niche and see who turns up at the top of the SERPs.
 Try searching for different terms to see if any names consistently outperform their peers.

-- Industry conference websites–Look at any trade show, summit, or conference and you’ll find a list of speakers, their title, and a short bio.
+- Industry conference websites—Look at any trade show, summit, or conference and you’ll find a list of speakers, their titles, and short bios.
 From there, you can check out their social media accounts, YouTube, and, blog to see if there’s an opportunity there.

 - Social listening tools—Tools like Mention, BuzzSumo, SproutSocial, and others allow marketers to identify top-performing content and niche influencers.
 While most of these solutions are paid, they’ll save you a lot of time by streamlining the research process and serving up engagement stats and audience insights.

 Finding influencers on Instagram follows a similar approach to identifying your industry’s big names.
 While an influencer marketing tool will offer the most insights into who calls the shots on IG, you can do some manual research.